AbhinavMir/networking/routing.md

 First, make a routing table for A. Select the lowest cost path from A.

-Once selected, in this case D, map the path from node N to D, and add the cost to A. Thus the routing table looks like this.
+Once selected, in this case D, map the path from node N to D, and add the cost to cost(AD).
+Thus the routing table looks like this.

 **Routing table for Node A**